What is in this leaflet

 What Colese is used for

-Colese is used to relieve the symptoms of irritable bowel syndrome such as:
+Colese is used relieve the symptoms of irritable bowel syndrome, which can include, abdominal pain and cramps, bowel spasm, diarrhoea and flatulence.

 Before you take Colese